e7e6/e7e6.github.io/about.md

 On the professional side, I work on databases.
 Even if I have several years of experience with other RDBMS, I am now mostly interested in PostgreSQL and open-source software.

 - PostgreSQL DBA by day;
-- Current secretary of the <a href="https://www.postgresql.fr/">PostgreSQL FR association</a>;
+- Current secretary of the [PostgreSQL FR association](https://www.postgresql.fr/);
-- Involved in the organization of the last two <a href="http://pgday.fr/">PG Day France</a>;
+- Involved in the organization of the last two [PG Day France](http://pgday.fr/);
-- Trying to help translate documentation to <a href="https://docs.postgresql.fr/">French</a>.

 ## License

+This static website uses [Jekyll](https://jekyllrb.com/), [Github pages](https://pages.github.com/) and the [Monochrome Theme](https://github.com/dyutibarma/monochrome).

-Except when otherwise noted, content on this site is licensed under a <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International licence</a>.
+Except when otherwise noted, content on this site is licensed under a [Creative Commons Attribution 4.0 International licence](https://creativecommons.org/licenses/by/4.0/).